ucsdlib/library-bash/_episodes/02-counting-mining.md

 So far we have counted strings in file and printed to the shell or to file those counts.
 But the real power of `grep` comes in that you can also use it to create subsets of tabulated data (or indeed any data) from one or multiple files.
-Type:

 ~~~
 grep -i revolution *.tsv
 ~~~
 {: .bash}

-and hit enter.

 This script looks in the defined files and prints any lines containing `revolution` (without regard to case) to the shell.

 ~~~
-grep -i revolution *.tsv > results/DATE_JAi-revolution.tsv
+grep -i revolution *.tsv > results/2016-07-19_JAi-revolution.tsv
 ~~~
 {: .bash}

-saves it to file.
+This saves the subsetted data to file.

 However if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words